Travel guide

 Classic route (BA + Iguazu or Mendoza) 7-10 days 8-10 GB

-Grand Southern tour (Patagonia included) 2-3 weeks 15-20 GB
+Grand South Tour (including Patagonia) 2-3 weeks 15-20 GB

 3. On iPhone, go to Settings > Mobile Data > Add eSIM; on Android, go to Settings > Connections > SIM Manager > Add eSIM.

-5. Assign it a clear name (e.g., "Argentina") and leave your usual line as default for calls and messages.
+5. Assign it a clear name (e.g., "Argentina") and leave your usual line as the default for calls and messages.

 Prices: traditional roaming vs. eSIM

-Aspect Traditional roaming PuraSim eSIM
+Aspect Traditional Roaming PuraSim eSIM

-Price 10-15 €/day or per MB From 0.85 $, fixed plan
+Price €10-15/day or per MB From $0.85, fixed plan

 Activation Call your operator QR in 1 minute